awslabs/aws-groundstation-eos-pipeline/README.md

 ##  AWS CLI Configured

-Download the latest AWS CLI and configure it with an IAM User role with privileges to the AWS Account you want to use.
+[Install the latest AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) and [configure it](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config) with an IAM User role with privileges to the AWS Account you want to use.
 If in doubt, use admin for testing, but create a Least Privileged Access (LPA) IAM user/role for any other environments.

 ##  Ground Station setup in your AWS Account